 - Lack of battery power can interrupt the process.
 So charge your phone at least up to 60% before going further.

-- You must unlock bootloader of your phone before proceeding further.
-Refer our guide to unlock bootloader:
+- Unlock the bootloader of your Motorola Android phone before proceeding further.

 Step 1: Download and install the ADB and Fastboot setup on your computer.